 According to MN Opedia: The Scotts were among the enslaved people taken by their army owners to Fort Snelling in the 1830s.
-The U.S. Army supported slavery thereby allowing its presence and by paying a supplement to employ servants (including enslaved people).meaning the United States Army subsidied slavery at Fort Snelling U.S. Indian Agent Lawrence Taliaferro owned Harriet Robinson.
+The U.S. Army supported slavery thereby allowing its presence and paying a supplement to employ servants (including enslaved people) meaning the United States Army subsidized slavery at Fort Snelling U.S. Indian Agent Lawrence Taliaferro owned Harriet Robinson.
 Army Surgeon John Emerson, not previously a slave owner, purchased Dred Scott in St. Louis.
-According to MPR News Southerners were able to travel with their slaves to Minnesota because of the U.S. Supreme Court's 1857 Dred Scott decision which declared that, as property, slaves were not citizens and could not sue to win their freedom --- even in non-slaveholdinMinnesota real estate and businessesg states.
-However Black slaves were in Minnesota as early as the 1819 When Fort Snelling was built in 1820, fur traders and officers at the post, including Colonel Josiah Snelling, used enslaved labor for cooking, cleaning, and other household chores.
-Although enslavers were in violation of both the Northwest Ordinance of 1787 and the Missouri Compromise of 1820, an estimated 15 - 30 enslaved African Americans worked at Fort Snelling at one time.
-Many US Presidents owned slaves including one who was stationed at Fort Snelling.
-Zachary Taylor was the 12th President of the United States and and was a slave owner.
-According to the Pioneer Press Born in Kentucky, Taylor had been a slave owner all his life.
-And a majority of the officers in his 1st Infantry were Southerners, too.
-Of the 38 who served under Taylor, 33 officers owned slaves,.
-Along with holding slaves at Fort Snelling when he was President Zachary Taylor was actually the last President to have slaves at the White House at one point Zachary Taylor owned over eighty slaves.
+According to MPR News Southerners were able to travel with their slaves to Minnesota because of the U.S. Supreme Court's 1857 Dred Scott decision which declared that, as property, slaves were not citizens and could not sue to win their freedom --- even in non-slaveholding states.
+However Black slaves were in Minnesota as early as 1819.
+When Fort Snelling was built in 1820, fur traders and officers at the post, including Colonel Josiah Snelling, used enslaved labor for cooking, cleaning, and other household chores.
+Although enslavers violated both the Northwest Ordinance of 1787 and the Missouri Compromise of 1820, an estimated 15 - 30 enslaved African Americans worked at Fort Snelling at any given time.
+Many U.S. Presidents owned slaves including one who was stationed at Fort Snelling.
+Zachary Taylor was the 12th President of the United States and was a slave owner.
+According to the Pioneer Press Born in Kentucky, Taylor had been a slave owner all his life and a majority of the officers in his 1st Infantry were Southerners, too.
+Of the 38 who served under Taylor, 33 officers owned slaves, Along with holding slaves at Fort Snelling when he was President Zachary Taylor was the last President to have slaves at the White House at one point Zachary Taylor owned over eighty slaves.

 Homeownership is used to build generational wealth.
 There were thousands of mortages in Minnesota that had racial covenats thus restricting Black homeowners to buy houses in paticular area.
-This map shows were Black were concentrated in Minneapolis and the property value was devalued through racist policies.
-These Racial covenants denied wealth building to Foundational Black Americans in Saint Paul and contribute to the disparities we see in Minnesota homeownership today.
+This map shows Blacks were concentrated in certain neighborhoods and the property value was devalued through racist policies.
+These Racial covenants denied wealth building to Foundational Black Americans in The Twin Cities including Saint Paul and contribute to the disparities we see in Minnesota homeownership today.

 Sign up to hear from us about our book club meeting rallies, legislation, and other events.
 Reparations Reparations Education